maelishere/Labyrinth/README.md

     Inhert from Appendix

-Variables - use the Appendix.Var<T>() function to synchronize between server and client Function calls - use Appendix.Method() to register and Appendix.RPC() to call over network, with a max of three generic parameters.
-However, only primitives and some built-in unity struts are supported.
+Variables - use the Appendix.Var<T>() function to synchronize between server and client.

+Function calls - use Appendix.Method() to register and Appendix.RPC() to call over network, with a max of three generic parameters.
+However, only primitives and some built-in unity structs are supported.

 ### Network Relevance